atom/status-bar/README.md

 ## API

-The status bar exposes a `atom.workspaceView.statusBar` global that exposes an API to add views to the status bar.
+This package adds a `status-bar` element to the atom workspace.

 You can access it from your package by doing the following: